 The National Company Law Tribunal (Amendment) Rules, 2017 notified on 6th July 2017 which came into force in same date inserted Rule 87A the National Company Law Tribunal Rules, 2016.
 In this post, we will discuss newly inserted rules with brief background.

-Application for removal of name of the companies from the register of companies maintained by Company registrars has legal roots in Sub – section (2) of Section 248 of the Companies Act, 2013 as discussed earlier here.
+Application for removal of the name of the companies from the register of companies maintained by Company registrars has legal roots in Subsection (2) of Section 248 of the Companies Act, 2013 as discussed earlier here.
 Rule 4 of the Companies (Removal of Names of Companies from the Register of Companies) Rules, 2016 deals with its procedural aspects.
 We will discuss Rule 4 in this post.
-Continue reading

 In earlier post here, we discussed law relating to suo-motu removal of name of company from the register of companies of the Registrar of companies.
 Recently, Registrar of Companies posted strike off notices in bulk of companies seems eligible for suo-motu strike off.
 When Government is claiming it a strike on shell companies, such notices received mixed reaction.
 Public notices are also published by almost all Registrar of Companies.
 One can access these public notices here.